 The product may be able to be used as part of a system that improves the fire rating significantly, as below.

 Can a Fire Rating be Improved?

 The short answer is 'yes, it can'.

-As there are so many variables as to how this product may be used we declare it as an E or an F - worst case scenario.
+As there are so many variables as to how this product may be used we declare it as an E or an F - the worst-case scenario.

 However, when the products are applied with Wallrock Thermal FR Adhesive and covered with Wallrock Fireliner lining paper with two coats of emulsion they achieve much better test results e.g. BS Class 1 which is Building Regulations compliant for residences.

 I hope this helps clear up a few questions.

 This piece of writing will assist the internet viewers for setting up new weblog or even a weblog from start to end.| а